-The patent bet in horse racing can be pretty handy.
-You can learn all about it right here.
-From how to work out a patent bet to what it is, get the lowdown on this combination wager.
-We make sure that you get the patent bet explained to you in full.
+The patent bet in horse racing is a type of combination and system wager where you take three selections and place them as three singles, three doubles and a treble together on the same betslip.
+You can learn how to work out a patent bet with this article.
+From how to work out a patent bet to what it is and how the wager works in practice, we’ve got the lowdown on it all.
+We make sure that you get the patent bet explained to you in full below.

 For newcomers to gambling, you need to know the patent bet meaning so you understand what you’re getting into.
 The official patent bet definition is a combination or system wager with three selections made up of seven bets on the same slip as follows: